mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ```

-We will be using gpt3.5 and gpt4 during this example for that let's start by making sure our [OpenAI key is setup](https://mlflow.org/docs/latest/llms/openai/notebooks/openai-quickstart.html#API-Key-Security-Overview)
+We will be using gpt3.5 and gpt4 during this example for that let's start by making sure our [OpenAI key is setup](https://mlflow.org/docs/latest/llms/openai/notebooks/openai-quickstart.html#API-Key-Security-Overview).

-Import the necessary libraries
+Import the necessary libraries.
 ```python
 import mlflow
 import os

 # Run a quick validation that we have an entry for the OPEN_API_KEY within environment variables

 assert "OPENAI_API_KEY" in os.environ, "OPENAI_API_KEY environment variable must be set"

 import openai